adrianbj/ProcessMigrator/README.md

 ##Notes
 * It supports multi-language fields, but you should make sure to have language support already installed on the destination installation before running the import
 * It supports links in RTE fields that have been converted with the PageLinkAbstractor module - make sure the module is installed on the destination server before running the import
-* Be aware of migrating textarea fields with the Inputfield Type set to CKEditor.
-You need to make sure that CKEDitor is installed on the destination installation, or the settings may conflict.

 ##Outstanding Issues